StarmanMartin/GCATR/README.md

 The code can either be a vector of tuples or a sequence.
 If the code is a sequence an additional word length parameter is needed.<br>
 k-circular means:<br>
-that for any sequence of less then k tuples of the code there is only one partition into tuples from the code.<br>
+That for each sequence/concatenation of less than k tuples of a code *X* written on a circle, there is only one partition in tuples from the code *X*.
+This is an extended property of the circular codes.
 Circular codes are a block codes.
-It is used as an unproved approach to explain the method used in gens to retrieving the correct reading frames.<br>
+See *code_check_if_circular* for more details.<br>
 *https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5492142/*,<br>
 *http://dpt-info.u-strasbg.fr/~c.michel/Circular_Codes.pdf*,<br>
 *2007 Christian MICHEL.
 CIRCULAR CODES IN GENES*